yongkyuns/noon/README.md

 Noon is designed as a thin animation-wrapper on top of an awesome existing library called [nannou](https://github.com/nannou-org/nannou).
 Nannou and it's dependent crate [lyon](https://github.com/nical/lyon) makes drawing custom shapes rendered in GPU much easier than it would otherwise be using Rust.

-To use nannou's immediate mode drawing API in a way that would enable persistent interactions from user-side, we need to cache the user commands in order to be able to interpolate them for animation.
-Since each animation attributes (e.g. position, size, etc.) are usually independent from one another and we can possibly have many shapes in the scene, noon uses [Bevy ECS](https://github.com/bevyengine/bevy) to keep track of independent animation attributes.
+To use nannou's per-frame drawing API with noon's animation commands, we cache the user commands in order to interpolate them during animation run-time.
+Since each animation attributes (e.g. position, size, etc.) are usually independent from one another and we can have many shapes in a scene, noon uses [Bevy ECS](https://github.com/bevyengine/bevy) to keep track of independent animation attributes.
 This also allows us bypass some tricky ownership-related issues that could arise when dealing with multiple references.

 ## Examples
 The following are some examples to demonstrate the current status of this project.